 But just how much gold, you ask?
 The eternal question.
 Since the dawn of social media marketing, CMOs have been asking for a number on their influencer returns.
 Problem is, it's all been very intangible other than measuring important KPIs.

 The first thing we had to contend with is that not all influential Instagrammers are created equal, therefore their value will also differ.
 Each one of your relationships is worth something different if you're putting a price on them, therefore each is calculated differently.

 The way we're able to put a dollar estimate on these posts is through—wait for it—a really complex algorithm.
-It was built specifically for Instagram metrics like estimated reach, growth rate, and engagement to ensure that every single piece of content earned by your brand is attributed a unique value.
+It was built specifically for Instagram metrics and calculated using estimated reach, growth rate, and engagement to ensure that every single piece of content earned by your brand is attributed a unique value.